paulhibbitts/test-docsify-this/README.md

 Use the SVG version of Font Awesome icons instead of Web Fonts with the optional **svg-icons** parameter (not included in the Advanced Web Page Builder), for example:
 https://preview-v2.docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-lms-content-pages/main&homepage=schedule.md&svg-icons=true

+##### theme-color

+Set a custom theme color, defined using the standard hexadecimal format _without the '#' symbol_ with the optional **theme-color** parameter (not included in the Advanced Web Page Builder), for example:
+https://preview-v2.docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&docsify-theme=true&theme-color=CC0000.
+This parameter can be particularly valuable when using the default `docsify-theme` and wanting to retain the default link color.

+##### theme-color-dark-mode

+Set a custom theme color in dark mode, defined using the standard hexadecimal format _without the '#' symbol_ with the optional **theme-color-dark-mode** parameter (not included in the Advanced Web Page Builder), for example:
+https://preview-v2.docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main/docs&homepage=resources.md&docsify-theme=true&theme-color=CC0000.
+This parameter can be particularly valuable when using the default `docsify-theme` and wanting to retain the default link color.

 ---